future-haus/django-inbox/README.md

     'DISABLE_NEW_DATA_SILENT_APP_PUSH': False,  # If you have groups with app_push and don't want the silent data push to go out, set this to True
     'MESSAGE_CREATE_FAIL_SILENTLY': True,  # Fail silently if the properties passed to Message.create() would cause an error, this is useful for not crashing in production
     'HOOKS_MODULE': None  # Supports pre_message_log_save, post_message_log_save, and post_message_to_logs
-}
+    'PROCESS_NEW_MESSAGES_LIMIT': 25,  # Default limit for processing new messages
+    'PROCESS_NEW_MESSAGE_LOGS_LIMIT': 25  # Default limit for processing new message logs }
 ```